HWTechClub/Custom-Static-Website-Generator/website-generator/README.md

 # Website generator
 In the following repository we can create a static webpage from CSV or JSON rest api call.
-We either host the website on our node js server or we can even deploy it on our IPFS server.
+We either host the website on our node js server ohttps://nodejs.org/en/download/r we can even deploy it on our IPFS server.

 ## Installation
 ### Dependency